The North Thompson Valley is where the big water lives. It’s the wild child

 The Clearwater River — Raft the Volcano Fields

-Hammer down the Clearwater experiencing thrills and chills — and maybe even a few spills at every bend.
+Hammer down the Clearwater, experiencing thrills and chills, and perhaps a few spills at every bend.
 Sling through chutes, catch the mist from the waterfalls and jump in for a refreshing swim.
-Whether you choose a three-hour tour or an overnight adventure, this is one river that will have you on your toes.
-With its hurried water and rolling rapids, you can find Clearwater in the watery utopia of Wells Gray Provincial Park.
-It’s here to provide you with numerous rafting delights from June to October.
-Marvel at the beyond-belief surroundings of untamed wilderness, rumbling waterfalls and diverse wildlife as you take a rock n’ roll ride that will have you shouting for more.
+Choose a three-hour tour or an overnight adventure.
+This river will keep you on your toes from June to October.
+Clearwater River runs through the watery utopia of Wells Gray Provincial Park.
+It’s a once in a lifetime whitewater rafting journey through stunning surroundings of untamed wilderness, rumbling waterfalls and diverse wildlife.

 Jump into your kayaks and guide yourself through the roll and ride of swirling torrents.
 Be a dare devil and rocket down the Clearwater River, with all different classes of rapids to satisfy your inner adrenaline junkie.